thecarp/dactyl-keyboard/doc/tutorial-1b.md

 ![Wall to ground](img/butty/to-ground.png)

-There we go: The wall of the keyboard case now extends vertically from the segment specified by our setting for `extent` all the way to the ground at z-coordinate 0.
-The total height of the case is 10 mm, given by our `extrinsic-offset`.
+⤤ The wall of the keyboard case now extends vertically from the segment specified by our setting for `extent` all the way to the ground at z-coordinate
+0. The total height of the case is 10 mm, given by our `extrinsic-offset`.

 You see there is still room inside the case for a key switch.
 You could print this version of Butty, mount a switch in it, and click away to your heart’s